 It’d be easier not to get into bike riding with my girlfriend.
 I’ve fallen several times and have the scars to prove it.
 But we keep getting back on the bike and we keep making dates to ride.
 Today we’ve got an ongoing Sunday morning ride that we can both look forward to.

-Join with your partner in all the ways you can.
+Join your partner in all the ways you can.
 Time together doing things you both love is time together IN LOVE.
 That’s how it works.
 And that’s what you want from here on out, a way to join in more and more of your life.

 image: biking together, the author, creative commons usage